 VBAC (Vaginal Birth After Cesarean)

 You've had a cesarean birth.
-Now you may wonder if you can try vaginal birth with this baby.
+Now you may wonder if you can try vaginal birth with your next baby.
 It's likely you can.
 VBAC is often a success.
+The attempt to have a vaginal birth after cesarean delivery is called a trial of labor after cesarean delivery.
 To find out more about VBAC, read this health sheet.
 Then discuss it with your healthcare provider.

 VBAC may be right for you if:

-A transverse (side-to-side) incision in the uterus was used for all your cesarean births.
+- A low transverse (side-to-side) incision in the uterus was used for all your cesarean births.
 (Be aware: Your skin incision may not match the incision in your uterus.)

 When compared with a cesarean delivery, VBAC has certain benefits.
 These include:

-A shorter recovery.
-With VBAC, you won't have an abdominal incision.
+- A shorter recovery.
+With VBAC, you won't have an incision in your stomach.
 This means you should feel better faster than the last time you gave birth.

 Prepare for VBAC

-As with any birth, this one will go more smoothly if you are prepared.
+As with any birth, this birth will go more smoothly if you are prepared.
 Make sure the hospital where you will have your baby is friendly toward VBAC.
-Also be sure your support person is committed to helping you.
+Also be sure your support person is committed to helping you:

-Talk with your doctor about your options for anesthesia and other ways of controlling pain.
+- Talk with your healthcare provider about your choices for anesthesia and other ways of controlling pain.

 With VBAC, you are likely to be told to leave for the hospital as soon as labor begins.
 After you are admitted, you may have a blood test as well as an exam.
-An IV (intravenous) line might be started to supply fluids or medications.
-Throughout labor, you and your baby will be monitored to ensure your well-being.
+An IV (intravenous) line might be started to supply fluids or medicines.
+Throughout labor, you and your baby will be carefully watched to make sure of your well-being.